Private Link and custom networking setups

 Process

-1. Ask Sifflet support to enable AWS Private Link to your Redshift cluster.
-Sifflet support will provide you with an AWS account ID and VPC IDs.
+1. Ask Sifflet support to enable AWS Private Link for your Redshift cluster.
+Provide Sifflet support with your Redshift cluster name and Redshift endpoint ID.
+Sifflet support will answer with an AWS account ID and VPC IDs.

-3. Contact Sifflet support to finalise the setup.
-Sifflet will provide your with the Private Link endpoint names to use in your Sifflet configuration.
+3. Sifflet will provide your with the Private Link endpoint names to use in your Sifflet configuration.

 Other